Buying a House, But Don’t Want to Join the HOA? Here’s What You Can Do

 The two types of HOAs

-There are more than 351,000 homeowners associations in the United States, which oversee 53% of owner-occupied homes.
-More than half the new single-family homes built in 2018 had an HOA, so if you’re shopping for a newer home, the chances are good that it has one of the two types of HOAs.
+There are more than 370,000 homeowners associations in the United States, which oversee 53% of owner-occupied homes.
+So, if you’re shopping for a newer home, it likely has one of the two types of HOAs.

 Voluntary HOAs